 Urinary catheters are frequently used to prevent postoperative urinary retention (POUR).

-clinical trial was conducted to assess the effectiveness of using urinary catheters during hernia surgery to prevent the occurrence of postoperative urinary retention.
+Recently, a clinical trial was conducted to assess the effectiveness of using urinary catheters during hernia surgery to prevent the occurrence of postoperative urinary retention.

 Postoperative urinary retention is a common complication of many surgical procedures, particularly those involving the lower abdomen and pelvis.
 It occurs when the urinary bladder is unable to empty fully, either due to swelling or muscle weakness.
 Symptoms can include discomfort or pain in the lower abdomen, a feeling of pressure or fullness in the bladder, and the inability to urinate even when the bladder is full.